immcantation/immcantation/docs/getting_started/getting-started.rst

     :alt: Integration of BCR and GEX data
     :align: left

 In *Integration of BCR and GEX data* we demonstrate an enhanced analysis by integrating 10x BCR and 10x GEX data.
+The R Notebook (`BCR_Seurat_tutorial.Rmd <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_)
-The jupyter notebook (`BCR_Seurat_tutorial.ipynb <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_) is available in the Immcantation repository.
+is available in the Immcantation repository.

 .. admonition:: Tutorial